knewplay/book-programming-essential/toolset/tools.md

 Similarly, you can use ***"before"*** to search for articles before a certain date.

-#### **Honorable mention: StackOverflow**
+#### **Honorable mention: Stack Overflow**
 One website that you will commonly encounter through your google search results will be StackOverflow.
-Stackoverflow is a question-and-answer website for programmers.
+Stack OverFlow is a question-and-answer website for programmers.

-[//]: # "TODO complete"
+For beginners, Stack Overflow is an excellent place to learn from others' experiences and to gain insights into best practices.
+Reading through questions and answers related to topics you're interested in can provide valuable exposure to real-world coding scenarios.

 ### Veterans google differently
 While experienced programmers do use Google a lot, there is a big difference in the way that they use it as opposed to how a complete beginner uses it.
 In the world of cybersecurity, there is this idea of a "script kiddie"; this is a person who uses existing code and copy-pastes his way through to whatever he wants to do.
 An experienced programmer will never simply take a piece of code and use it without fundamentally understanding what it does.
 They may do so to try to see if it works, but then they will try to understand it to potentially improve it and customize it.